General Radiology (X-ray)

-Here at Humber River Hospital, our General Radiology department uses x-rays to create images of the inside of our patients body.
+Here at Humber River Health, our General Radiology department uses x-rays to create images of the inside of our patients body.
 This helps our medical team diagnose and treat certain conditions.
 During a procedure, our patients will be exposed to a small dose of ionizing radiation which is considered a safe procedure unless specified by a physician.
 Our medical team can perform both radiography and fluoroscopy.

 We use radiography to acquire two-dimensional images of the patient’s body.
 This is a non-invasive and widely used procedure.
 This can be used to obtain chest x-rays for lung pathology, skeletal studies for fractures or dislocations, and abdominal exams to assess for obstructions, free air or fluid.

 Fluoroscopy is the use of x-rays to create a real-time visualization of body structures.
 This procedure involves using a continuous beam of x-rays to produce a live video-like image of the body on a monitor.
 Our medical team can use this for joint arthrograms, swallowing studies, cystoscopy procedures and surgical skeletal reductions, repair or replacement.

 X-ray is a crucial tool in modern medicine, enabling clinicians to diagnose and treat a wide range of conditions with precision and accuracy.

 - Quick and non-invasive: X-Ray scans are a quick and non-invasive imaging test that can be used when a clinician decides there is no need for an incision.